yugabyte/yugabyte-db/docs/content/v1.2/admin/ysqlsh.md

 ## Download

-ysqlsh is installed as part of Yugabyte DB and is located in the bin directory of YugaByte home.
+ysqlsh is installed as part of Yugabyte DB and is located in the bin directory of Yugabyte home.

 ## Example